awsdocs/aws-systems-manager-user-guide/doc_source/document-schemas-features.md

   -----

-  **Purpose**: This Automation document first launches an EC2 instance using the AMI ID provided in the parameter ```imageId```.
+  **Purpose**: This Automation runbook first launches an EC2 instance using the AMI ID provided in the parameter ```imageId```.
 The second step of this document continuously checks the instance status check value for the launched instance until the status ```ok``` is returned.